Overview

 Program Implementation and Feedback

-Feedback: Students showed high engagement and development of coding skills.
-Feedback highlighted the positive impact of interactive lessons and robust instructor support.
+Students demonstrated high engagement and enthusiasm, with measurable improvements in coding skills.
+Positive feedback highlighted the interactivity and comprehensive instructor support.